 - Pay for Performance.
 The key elements of direct executive compensation salary, cash incentives, and equity awards are designed to put a substantial portion of executive pay at risk to motivate and challenge our executives to achieve positive returns for our stockholders.
-In 2012, 80% of the direct compensation of our named executive officers was at risk, in the form of annual incentive and long-term incentive compensation.
-For the fiscal year ended December 31, 2012, we reported earnings per share of \$7.47, above management's expectations for the year of \$7.25 to \$7.35. - Internal and External Benchmarking.
+In 2013, 85% of the direct compensation of our Named Executive Officers was at risk, in the form of annual incentive and long-term incentive compensation.
+Our earnings per share increased from \$7.47 in 2012 to \$7.73 for the fiscal year ending December 31, 2013, including \$0.99 per share of benefits expense for our closed block long-term care insurance policies reserve strengthening.
+In February 2013, the Company granted performance-based equity awards to our Named Executive Officers, with performance criteria for these awards based upon three-year cumulative goals for (a) strategic membership growth and (b) return on invested capital less weighted average cost of capital, further linking executive compensation to the Company's performance. - Internal and External Benchmarking.
 We benchmark our executive compensation both against other publicly traded companies that are comparable to us and within our company to ensure relativity of competitive pay between all executive officers. - Recoupment.
 Our "clawback" provision allows us to recoup cash-based incentives earned by an executive officer in the event of a material restatement of the Company's financials as a result of misconduct or fraud on the part of that executive officer. - Committee Independence.
 All members of the Committee are independent according to SEC and NYSE independence standards.
-Our independent compensation consultant, Frederic W. Cook & Co., Inc., or Cook, is retained directly by and reports to the Committee, and provides no additional services to the Company. - Stock Ownership Guidelines.
+Our independent compensation consultant, Towers Watson, is retained directly by and reports to the Committee. - Stock Ownership Guidelines.
 Our stock ownership guidelines for executive officers links a significant amount of each executive's current and potential future net worth to the Company's success, as reflected in the stock price, to give the executive a stake similar to that of our stockholders.
-According to the guidelines, any shares owned by an executive officer (or shares received upon the exercise of options or vesting of restricted stock, less an amount to cover current tax liabilities) must be held by the executive officer until the relevant ownership level is reached and thereafter maintained. - Hedging.
+According to the guidelines, any shares owned by an executive officer (or shares received upon the exercise of options or vesting of restricted stock or restricted stock units, less an amount to cover current tax liabilities) must be held by the executive officer until the relevant ownership level is reached and thereafter maintained. - Hedging.
 The Company prohibits all associates, including executive officers, from: (1) engaging in short sales of Company securities; or (2) engaging in transactions in puts, calls or other derivative securities designed to hedge or offset any decrease in the market value of the Company's equity securities, on an exchange or in any other organized market.